oeph/danger-plugin-jest/README.md

 ## Notice

-THis is a fork of https://github.com/macklinu/danger-plugin-jest
+This is a fork of https://github.com/macklinu/danger-plugin-jest